Kudos for everything from cooking to conservation

 Better homes for bats

-NAIT students made history this fall as one of the first-ever Canadian medallists in the Quarry Life Award in national and international categories.
+NAIT students made history this fall as one of the first-ever Canadian medallists and winners in the Quarry Life Award in national and international categories.

 “The students approached this process in a truly NAIT fashion by identifying an issue and coming up with a solution,” says instructor Dave Critchley (Forest Technology ’99, Biological Sciences Technology – Renewable Resources ’98).